-150 death-row inmates start hunger strike in Sri Lanka
+Death row inmates in Sri Lanka protest ex-lawmaker's pardon

 Duminda Silva is widely seen as a favorite of Sri Lanka’s ruling Rajapaksa family and had been serving a death sentence over the killing of a rival lawmaker from his own party in an election-related attack about 10 years ago.

-About 150 inmates sentenced to death were striking, demanding their sentences be commuted to life terms, prison spokesman Chandana Ekanayake said Friday.
+The strike involved about 150 inmates sentenced to death who were demanding their sentences be commuted to life terms, prison spokesman Chandana Ekanayake said.

 He said prison officials were discussing with the Justice Ministry and other government officials to resolve the issue but declined to give further details.

 Sri Lankan prisons are highly congested with more than 26,000 inmates crowded in facilities with the capacity of 10,000.
 Unrest related to COVID-19 erupted in one prison last year, and at least eleven inmates were killed and more than 100 wounded when guards opened fire to control the unrest.

-Silva’s surprise release appeared to have set off the hunger strike.
+Silva’s surprise release appeared to have set off the protest.

 The United Nation’s Human Rights Office said Silva’s case “is another example of selective, arbitrary granting of pardons that weakens rule of law and undermines accountability.”